JanDeVisser/obelix/README.md

 # What

 ``obelix`` is a system programming language.
 It's firmly in the ``C`` family, and I'd like to keep it there, while addressing some bug bears I have with ``C``.
-It currently compiles to native ARM64 code which is only tested on MacOS.
-If you want to help me port it over to Linux, maybe Windows, and the Raspberry Pi: pull requests welcome!
+After some experimentation with a backend generating native `ARM64` code we concluded that in order to accelerate forward progress transpiling to C code is better; the `ARM64` backend, and potentially `ARM32` and `x86_64` backend, could be added later, or maybe even implemented using an `LLVM` backend.

 # How